GE's Alstom bid shows limits of French state intervention

 "Even if the state took on Bouygues' stake, it wouldn't be able to keep it for very long because the European Commission would tell us to get rid of it," said the source.

-Even the emergence of Siemens as a possible saviour had an unlikely air about it.
+Even the emergence of Siemens as a possible savior had an unlikely air about it.

 One industry insider told Reuters that no one at Alstom wanted a deal with Siemens because everyone - from the low-level worker to chief executive Patrick Kron - recalls how Siemens lobbied against state aid for Alstom back in 2004.